Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference

 November 13 - 16, 2015

-The sixth AACR conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved will address all levels of basic, population, clinical and transdisciplinary research related to cancer.
+The eighth AACR conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved will address all levels of basic, population, clinical and transdisciplinary research related to cancer.

 The goals of this conference are: